Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 For this, it's a good idea to have the vehicle repair manual for your particular model on hand.

 If you don't have this manual yet, you can buy a relatively inexpensive copy through Amazon.
-Haynes manuals include photographs, drawings, step-by-step procedures, maintenance schedule and procedures, component location and replacement instructions, and systems' specifications.
+Haynes manuals include photographs, drawings, step-by-step procedures, maintenance schedule and procedures, component location and replacement instructions, and system specifications.

 You can work on many maintenance tasks, and many of the following projects, at home and recoup your small investment in a short period of time.